surma/surma.dev/content/things/raw-wasm.md

 ## Conclusion

 Is Wat useful for your daily life as a web developer?
 Probably not.
 I have found it useful in the past to be able to inspect a Wasm file to understand why something was going wrong.
-It also helped me understand more easily how [Emscripten] is able emulate a filesystem or how Rust’s [wasm-bindgen] is able to expose DOM APIs.
+It also helped me understand more easily how [Emscripten] is able emulate a filesystem or how Rust’s [wasm-bindgen] is able to expose DOM APIs even though WebAssembly has no access to them (by default).
+As I said before: This post is _not_ required reading for any web developer.
+But it can be handy to know your way around `wasm2wat` and Wat if you are messing around with WebAssembly.

 [WebAssembly.org]: https://webassembly.org
 [jsjanuary]: https://www.javascriptjanuary.com/blog/webassembly-neither-web-nor-assembly-but-revolutionary